Sab79/Events-Management/pages/messages/messages/vaccinations_2.md

 ## Bundle structure

-The event message will contain a mandatory `MessageHeader` resource as the first element within the event message bundle as per FHIR messaging requirements.
-The MessageHeader resource references a `List` resource as the focus of the event message.
-The `List` resource will contain at least one "DocumentReference" resource which will point to where the latest immunization information can be retrieved.
+- The event message will contain a mandatory `MessageHeader` resource as the first element within the event message bundle as per FHIR messaging requirements.
+- The MessageHeader resource references a `List` resource as the focus of the event message.
+- The `List` resource SHOULD reference a "DocumentReference" resource which points to where the latest immunization information can be retrieved

-The List may also reference an `Immunization` resource contained in the message.
+- The `List` resource MAY reference an `Immunization` resource contained in the message.
 This resource must represent the vaccination that was given or not given to the patient and is the focus of the event message.

 The diagram below shows the referencing between FHIR resources within the event message bundle: